inventonater/UnityPlugin-GitSubRepositoryManager/README.md

 - Add and update repositories
 - Store only needed development files
-- Allow for seperate checkout of multiple folders from the same repository.
+- Allow for separate checkout of multiple folders from the same repository.
 - Make modifications to repositories and push changes back.

 # Installation